nablarch/nablarch-document/en/application_framework/application_framework/web_service/rest/feature_details.rst

 .. important::

-  The :ref:`exclusive_control` unction cannot be used in RESTful web services because it is assumed to work with the client (taglib).
+  The :ref:`exclusive_control` function cannot be used in RESTful web services because it is assumed to work with the client (taglib).

 .. _rest-action_mapping: